TOP TEN cars that look like animals

 Somewhere along the process a design executive fell off his yacht and, in one of the most impressible moments of his life, was inspired.

-By the way, a basking shark has a bask worse than its bite.
-They're harmless.
+Don't worry, the basking shark has a bask worse than its bite.

 10) 2005 ALFA ROMEO BRERA_

 I give people a strange look when they call these Alfas (Brera, Spider, 159) ugly.
-They're not remotely ugly.
+They're not vaguely ugly.

 In fact, they've got that same look of aggressive determination that Americans decorate their many seals with.
 A look of hawkish power.